New Jersey's beach smoking ban: Why include vaping?

 "There is zero evidence the vapor, even in an indoor closed environment, is going to harm anyone."

-Conway said there is no plan, however, to try changing the new law and is focused instead on reforming the new tax on vapor products that was part of Murphy's budget.
+Conley said there is no plan, however, to try changing the new law and is focused instead on reforming the new tax on vapor products that was part of Murphy's budget.

-"There's about 65 days until that goes into effect and there are some legislators who are willing to reform that tax," Conway said.
+"There's about 65 days until that goes into effect and there are some legislators who are willing to reform that tax," Conley said.

 There is some support for the ban among people who vape.